esase/tiny-skeleton/docs/index.rst

             ...
         ];

-Generally speaking the skeleton collects all modules configs and merges they in a one global config.
+Generally speaking the :code:`application` collects all modules configs and merges they in a one global config.
 Example of a config file:

 .. code-block:: php